jembi/datim-update-infoman/README.md

 To export an initial mapping spreadsheet you may use a custom stored function in the ILR.
 Here is how to get started.

-First you will have to have the `openinfoman-csv` package installed in the ILR:
+First you will have to have the `openinfoman-mapping` package installed in the ILR:

 ```sh
 sudo add-apt-repository -y ppa:openhie/release